mertefeyildiz/comment-analyzer-grpc/README.md

 - **BERT Classification**: Classifies comments as Claims, Counterclaims, Evidence, or Rebuttals.
 - **GPT-Neo Conclusion Generation**: Generates a detailed and well-reasoned conclusion based on the classified comments.
-- **GRPC Server**: Handles requests to analyze comments related to specific topics.
+- **GRPC Server and Client**: A GRPC server handles requests to analyze comments, and a client sends requests to the server for comment analysis.

 ## Installation